-High-quality, virtual programming poised to increase participation by underserved and underrepresented students in STEM
+High-quality, virtual programming poised to increase participation by underrepresented students in STEM

 (November 4, 2020) – As schools remain closed amid the ongoing COVID-19 pandemic, AEOP (the Army Educational Outreach Program) is launching a new initiative with Scholastic to encourage more educators to implement the web-based eCYBERMISSION competition in their classrooms. eCYBERMISSION, a science, technology, engineering and mathematics (STEM) competition for students in grades six through nine, is sponsored by the U.S. Army and administered by the National Science Teaching Association (NSTA).
 Students participating in eCYBERMISSION cultivate their interests in STEM and work in virtual teams where they are challenged to explore how STEM works in their world, while working together to better their communities using scientific inquiry and engineering design methods.

 Scholastic will collaborate with the NSTA to directly engage teachers and reach out to military dependents to ensure that participation in this competitive program reflects our nation’s demographics, with a particular emphasis on inspiring underrepresented STEM talent.
 Though the proportion of Americans employed in STEM fields has grown, the STEM workforce remains overwhelmingly white and Asian.
 According to the Pew Research Center, while African Americans make up 11 percent of the U.S. workforce, they only represent 9 percent of STEM workers, and while Hispanics comprise 16 percent of the workforce, they only represent 7 percent of the STEM workforce.

 “While it is still unclear what schooling will look like in the year ahead, we know that the work we accomplish with Scholastic will help expand student access to high-quality STEM programming,” said Jack Meyer, STEM And Workforce Senior Analyst with the Office of the DASA(R&T).
 “We’re excited about this new initiative, which is crucial to AEOP’s continued commitment to foster a STEM-literate citizenry.”